· ,

 The example uses Python and a number of available libraries, including:

-The real star of the method is fiona.
+The real star of the method is Fiona.
 Fiona has a method in the command that allows reprojection across the anti-meridian: antimeridian_cutting=True.
 When using this, fiona will output a multi-polygon in two pieces similar to the image above.
 Using the individual extents from each polygon in the multi-polygon, the extents can be leveraged to reconstruct a polygon across the anti-meridian.
 The reconstructed polygon extents can then be used as the output extents of you gdalwarp operation.

 A little more in depth: